NHSDigital/software-engineering-quality-framework/principles.md

 **Maintain actively** &mdash; prioritise fixing bugs and tech debt.

 **Keep it simple.** Explicit is better than implicit.
 Simple is better than complex.
 Complex is better than complicated.
-Complex is better than complicated.
 Special cases aren't special enough to break the rules.
 Although practicality beats purity. ([Zen of Python](https://www.python.org/dev/peps/pep-0020/).)

 **[Prefer serverless](practices/cloud-services.md); where not serverless use ephemeral and immutable infrastructure.** Make it simple to guarantee predictable and reliable behaviour.